CICS110/CICS110.github.io/main/assignments/06-files/index.md

 In this problem, you will implement some simple functions that will help you get comfortable with file handling in Python.

 Note that every part of this problem will require an informative error message if there is an exception while opening a file.
 If you call a function from an earlier part that already catches exceptions, then you should not have to implement an exception handler in the current function.
 For example, if your ```read_string``` function handles an exception and you call ```read_string``` from ```read_lines```, then your ```read_lines``` function won't require an exception check.
-Also note that the autograder will be looking for the exact error message `Error occurred when opening FNAME to read`, where `FNAME` should be replaced with the actual name of the file.
+Also note that the auto-grader will be looking for the exact error message `Error occurred when opening FNAME to read`, where `FNAME` should be replaced with the actual name of the file.

 ### **1a.
 Implement `read_string` (1 point)**